basseyotu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a script that switches user to betty
+Script that prints username of the current user